Sudo-Antonio-Castro/CompTIA-1201-Home-Labs/Module 3 Installing System Devices.md

 1. Create a VM and adjust RAM allocation to simulate adding/removing memory.
 2. Add or remove virtual hard disks to simulate installing storage devices.
 3. Use VM BIOS/UEFI setup screens to observe device recognition

+# Alternative Lab

+1. Add or remove removable RAM modules or storage drives from your own PC
+2. Use device manager or system info to see installed devices